Gi60s/openapi-enforcer/docs-src/contributing/enforcer-components/index.md

 ---
 title: Enforcer Components
 subtitle: Contributing
-description: Enforcer components validate the parts of your Open API documents and define additional functionality.
+description: Enforcer components validate the parts of your OpenAPI documents and define additional functionality.
 ---

-Enforcer components validate the parts of your Open API documents and define additional functionality.
-There are many enforcer component types and together they work to validate an entire Open API document.
+Enforcer components validate the parts of your OpenAPI documents and define additional functionality.
+There are many enforcer component types and together they work to validate an entire OpenAPI document.

-1. Each enforcer component is modeled after the Open API specification, including [version 2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) and [version 3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schema).
+1. Each enforcer component is modeled after the OpenAPI specification, including [version 2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) and [version 3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schema).

-2. Each enforcer component is capable of supporting all versions of the Open API.
+2. Each enforcer component is capable of supporting all versions of the OpenAPI.

     Currently [version 2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) and [version 3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schema) are supported, but this can be expanded when future specifications are created.

 3. Each enforcer component is made up of four parts:

-    1. [The component validator](#the-component-validator) validates your Open API document for this component.
+    1. [The component validator](#the-component-validator) validates your OpenAPI document for this component.

-    2. [The init function](#the-init-function) will run after the Open API document passes validation and will generate an instance of the component.
+    2. [The init function](#the-init-function) will run after the OpenAPI document passes validation and will generate an instance of the component.

     3. [The prototype](#the-prototype) adds functionality to each instance of the component.